Is Komodo Island closed or remain open for tourists?

 In addition, the President also intends to support local micro, small and medium enterprises (MSMEs).
 A creative hub will work on local products, in terms of packaging, design, and price to better promote local products such as woven clothes, coffee, handicrafts, and cuisines.
 At the same time, cultural attractions and regional art will revive the area.

 - Improved City Landscapes and Attractions

-While Komodo National Park is the main priority, more attentions are also poured to improve other attractions.
+While Komodo National Park is the main priority, more attention is also poured to improve other attractions.
 During his visit to Labuan Bajo, the President mentioned 5 zones to develop in Labuan Bajo.
 They are Bukit Pramuka, Kampung Air, the container port and passenger dock, Marina Bay, and Ujung Kampung.
 These zones will become a new face that presents a beautiful city landscape.

 A new container port will be built in the Waikelambu area, leaving the old port only for tourist’s vessels.
 The construction of ports and new destinations, including Puncak Waringin and the mirror cave, is targeted to be completed by the end of 2020.
 The city landscape will be adorned by vibrant flowers, like flamboyant and bougainvillea.

 The master plan for the revitalization of the tourist area is designed to attract tourists.
 The face of the city will change significantly.
 New attractions will be developed.
 Upcoming visitors can expect a plaza, a city walk, and a public space for both locals and tourists.

 The cancellation of the Komodo Island closure is a good thing after all.
 While revitalization projects are taking place, local residents continue to work together with the government welcoming visitors to see Komodo dragons in the wild.
 It’s a win-win solution.

 Are you planning to visit in the near future?